 ARE THERE ANY OTHER DOCUMENTS THAT MAY BE REQUESTED?

 Other documents may be requested to resolve conflicting data or provide clarification of reported data.
 These documents may include bank statements, brokerage statements, divorce/separation agreements, child support documentation, asset verification worksheets, and low income verification forms.
+If we require such documents then we will email you links to the required forms found on our FORMS PAGE.
 In some situations, additional income tax return documents may be requested (in addition to the IRS tax return transcript or IRS Data Retrieval tool) for clarification of reported data.

 WHAT HAPPENS AFTER VERIFICATION DOCUMENTS ARE SUBMITTED?

 Documents are reviewed for completeness and accuracy.
 If everything is complete and accurate an award letter will be sent via email within a week of being reviewed.
 If additional documents are needed a request is sent out.
 If corrections need to be made, the College will send the data to the Federal Central Processing Center (CPS).
 The CPS will calculate a new Expected Family Contribution (EFC) and send the results to you and the College.
 After the College receives the corrected Student Aid Report with the new EFC you will be sent an award letter via email notifying you of your aid eligibility.
 This notification will be sent within two weeks.
 The award letter will also be posted at my.newpaltz.edu.
 Information on your application status, the status of verification requirements, and eligibility can also be found at my.newpaltz.edu

 All requested information must be submitted within 60 days from the last request for information.
 Failure to submit information in a timely fashion may result in the application being filed as inactive with no further consideration and no federal aid being processed.
 A one-time request for a 30-day extension may be granted due to extenuating circumstances and must be sent in writing to the Compliance Coordinator.
 This deadline policy will be strictly enforced and is not appealable.